-Since 2010, Govoni Law Firm’s lawyers have dealt with successions, wills and over the years have assisted various clients from all over the world.
+Since 2010, Govoni Law Firm’s lawyers have dealt with successions, and wills and over the years have assisted various clients from all over the world.

 When an individual with Italian assets passes away, the property and other goods located in Italy must be liquidated and distributed – whether a Will exists or not.
 Furthermore, a legal title must be established for heirs and beneficiaries to obtain the assets.
 We assist clients in any steps of the procedure to obtain the assets from the succession of the deceased.